 Forged in Gremlin Interactive studio and protected by a clunky interface, there lies an interesting adventure game.
 The center for all realms of existence, it is the balancing force between good and evil, Dosbox and Windows.
 A focal point for all energies, and the one element that has kept the consuming fury of Damien at bay… Until now.

-Full Motion Videos are still the hottest thing around and Quake has just been released.
-Is there a way to combine the two, Gremlin Interactive asked itself and develop a very different kind of FPS?
-Yes siree, a first person adventure game with major shooting sections, puzzles, mazes and riddles to solve, along with FMV sequences for most of the game plot, with no major actors involved since the budget was kept low.
+In the mid to early 90s two of the hottest things around were Full Motion Videos and, naturally, First Person Shooters.
+So, I hear the Marketing department ask: what if there is a way to combine the two?
+Gremlin Interactive sure enough answered with a very different kind of FPS?
+Yes indeed, a first person adventure game with major shooting sections, puzzles, mazes and riddles to solve, along with FMV sequences for most of the game plot, with no major actors involved since the budget was kept low.

-Another trait of typical 90s game design is the sheer amount of sections difficult only because of questionable design choices.
-The caves, which happen pretty early on, are an all around miserable time: long dark passages filled with flying enemies, the player armed only with a map that is both hard to read and to take out.
-Nowadays it’s nothing that can’t be easily solved by watching a video on Youtube, back in the day this made me decide to give up.
+Another trait of typical 90s game design is the sheer amount of sections which end up being difficult only because of several, arguably, evil design choices.
+The caves, which happen pretty early on, are an all around miserable time: long dark passages filled with flying enemies, the player armed only with a map that is both hard to take out and to make sense of.
+Nowadays it’s nothing that can’t be easily solved by watching a video on Youtube, back in the day this section is what made me decide to give up.

 Nowhere at home, always on the run

+Adam will also be joined by a partner, after a handful of chapters, but all she does is chime in when looking at items and discuss some of the plot.
+Unfortunately she doesn’t help for the action sequences nor is she present during the FPS explorations sequences.
 Speaking of those, the shooter sections are alright, even though they rarely manage to be exciting.
-Enemies mostly have only melee attacks, which means they’ll slowly lumber towards you while you empty your arsenal.
+Enemies mostly have only melee attacks, which means they’ll slowly lumber towards you while you empty your weapons at them.

-Magic weapons are the way to go as soon as you managed to find them, since they recharge over time.
-Ammo for shotgun and pistol is pretty limited; also, damage to the enemies is pretty much standard regardless of the weapon anyway.
-Good thing is that, even if you are dying over and over again, you can save and load whenever you want, of course I always recommend to keep various save states if you don’t want to repeat entire levels.
+Magic weapons are the way to go as soon as you manage to find them, since they slowly recharge over time.
+Ammo for shotgun and pistol is pretty limited, which goes along with the fact that damage to the enemies seems to be pretty much the same, regardless of the weapon.
+One good design choice is that, as opposed to a certain kind of survival horror that was about to make its debut in 1997, it is possible to save and load at any moment.
+Naturally, I would recommend to always keep various save states if you don’t want to repeat entire levels.